hapax/hapax.github.io/assets/simple-physics.md

 [wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd), where averaging over different types of ignorance yields wisdom.

-In this case, the crowd is made up of subestimates.
+*Reality checks.* In this case, the crowd is made up of subestimates.
 But just as a single charismatic fool can bias a crowd, a foolish subestimate can scuttle your approximation.
 The best way to avoid foolish subestimates is to *sanity check* them.
 Compare to things you know, or *manipulate* your guess until you can make that comparison.
-For instance, if you estimate that Canada's budget is CAD$10^{14}$, and you know the population is around $30$ million, means the government is spending CAD$3$ million on each person.
+For instance, if you estimate that Canada's budget is CAD$10^{14}$, and you know the population is around $30$ million, the government is spending CAD$3$ million on each person.
 That seems like way too much!

-Aliens cannot perform this sanity check because they don't know enough about our world.
+*Web of facts.* Aliens cannot perform this sanity check because they don't know enough about our world.
 In general, to be a good estimator, you need a web of facts, figures, and intuitions to triangulate your position in estimate space.